 The Series A Convertible Preferred Stock has no voting rights.
 In the event of liquidation, the holders are entitled to a liquidating distribution of \$100 per share.
-The number of shares of common stock subject to the warrants and the exercise price are subject to equitable adjustment in connection with a stock split, stock dividend or similar transaction.
-The Company also entered into a Registration Rights Agreement with the investors requiring the Company to file a registration statement with the Securities and Exchange Commission registering the shares of common stock issuable upon conversion of the Preferred Stock and exercise of the warrants.
+The Company also entered into a Registration Rights Agreement with the investors requiring the Company to use its "best efforts" to timely file a registration statement with the Securities and Exchange Commission registering the shares of common stock issuable upon conversion of the Preferred Stock and exercise of the warrants.
+There are no significant liquidation damages in the event the Company is unable to file its registration statement.